lesind22/OCR-and-AI-Transcription-Project-8510/README.md

 # Project Overview:

 This repository provides tools and instructions for processing an issue of The Colored American Magazine.
-The second Python script, "Contrast and Enhancement," will examine the cover of The Colored American Magazine.
-Using OpenAI's GPT-5-nano, I will further process the extracted text "Truth" and the text from the cover page to interpret or clarify content where OCR is imperfect.
+The second Python script, "Contrast and Enhancement," will examine the cover page.
+Using OpenAI's GPT-5-nano, I will further process the extracted text from the cover page to interpret or clarify content where OCR is imperfect.

+In my "OCR_pages" folder, I store the text files using Tesseract and the text from the cover page.
+In my "ocr_ai_correction" folder, I store the text file results from the cover page and "Truth" with AI correction.
+The PDF folder holds "The Colored American Magazine."

 _________________________________________________________________________________________________________________________________________________________________________________________